 - 8. A separate consent is required to cover each authorization for disclosing client information.
 For example, a separate consent for each provider is required if a client is or will be working with multiple providers, such as a physiotherapist, psychologist, etc. - 9.
 Registrants who are dually registered with another Regulatory College must describe their practice and services accurately during the consent process, taking care to clarify to the client when they are working in their capacity as a College Registrant or working in their other professional capacity. - 10.
 The Registrant must inform a client about whether any treating relationship will exist between the Registrant and a client. - 11.
-The qualifications of the Registrant proposing the service, and any other participants (such as an assistant, interpreter, student/intern, or other professionals for service delivery) must be made known to a client during the consent process. - 12.
-A discussion of the purpose of the service as well as potential risks and limitations within the Registrant's scope of practice must take place. - 13.
-Clients must be informed: - of their right to withdraw consent at any time, the process to do so and the Registrant's next steps in the event of the withdrawal. - ii. that consent for release of information does not apply when information is legally required. - 14.
-Registrants must obtain a client's consent before photographing, audiotaping, or videotaping or permitting third-party observation of interactions with clients.
+The qualifications of the Registrant proposing the service, and any other participants (such as an assistant, interpreter, student/intern, or other professionals for service delivery) must be made known to a client during the consent process. - 12.A discussion of the purpose of the service as well as potential risks and limitations within the Registrant's scope of practice must take place. - 13.
+Clients must be informed: - of their right to withdraw consent at any time, the process to do so and the Registrant's next steps in the event of the withdrawal. - ii. that consent for release of information does not apply when information is legally required. - iii. of the limits of confidentiality as per the College's Duty to Warn Standard.

-(Registrants should also refer to the standards of practice for Professional Misconduct,
+14. Registrants must obtain a client's consent before photographing, audiotaping, or videotaping or permitting third-party observation of interactions with clients.

-Records Maintenance and Ethical Responsibilities for further information).
+(Registrants should also refer to the standards of practice for Professional Misconduct, Records Maintenance, Duty to Warn and Ethical Responsibilities for further information).